mohit1337890-rgb/tradingbot-Mid-Range/README.md

 #property version   "2.01"
 #property description "Detects order blocks and enters on retest + rejection"
 #property description "FIXED: partial close for small lots, safe bar check"

+FOR MORE ANY KIND OF BOT OR AUTOMATION TOOLS CONTACT ME